-The best wireless mice you can buy | Engadget
+My quest for the perfect productivity mouse

 Logitech Pebble

 Logitech’s Pebble is a mobile mouse in the purest form.
 At 100g it’s not the lightest on this list, but that does give it a reassuring feel in use.
 There are only three buttons: The standard left click, right click and click wheel.
 You also have the choice between Bluetooth and 2.4GHz dongle connectivity.
-A nice touch is that you can stow the USB dongle under the top plate as that’s also where you’ll change the (AA) battery.
+A nice touch is that you can stow the USB dongle under the top plate as that’s also where you’ll change the (AA) battery ( this model is, unfortunately, not rechargeable).

 Logitech MX Anywhere 3